JanithaB/AI_Tools/README.md

-# Remove BG using Python
+# Remove Image BG using Python
 This Colab notebook demonstrates how to remove the background from images using Python.
 It leverages popular libraries such as OpenCV and other image-processing tools to achieve this task.

 ## Setup Instructions